nemanja99lazic/GroceryStore/readme.txt

 - Connection string for database can be found in docker-compose.yaml file.

 - To stop the application:
-  -  If you have Makefile installed, run: make stop-app
+  -  If you have Make installed, run: make stop-app
   - Otherwise, run:
       docker compose -f docker-compose.yaml down